akshay-kap/Interview_take_home_assignment/README.md

 # Performance-of-LRU-cache-implementation

 - Strengths:
-  - Fast access: LRU caches store items in order from most-recently used to least-recently used.
+  - *Fast access:* LRU caches store items in order from most-recently used to least-recently used.
 That means both can be accessed in O(1)O(1) time.
   - Super fast updates: Each time an item is accessed, updating the cache takes O(1)O(1) time.

 - Weaknesses:
-  - Space heavy.
-An LRU cache tracking nn items requires a linked list of length nn (key, value in each node), and a hash map holding nn items.
+  - *Space heavy:* An LRU cache tracking nn items requires a linked list of length nn (key, value in each node), and a hash map holding nn items.
 That's O(n)O(n) space, but it's still two data structures (as opposed to one).

 # Methods-and-attributes